vesteinn/docker-greynir/README.md

 4. Visit `localhost:5050`

-## Known issues
+## To do

+Use gunicorn and nginx

 ## In progress

-Setup dev environment
+Setup dev environment - mount in Tokenizer, ReynirCorrect and ReynirPackage

 Add scripts to update db